Hebrews 11 – Examples of Faith to Help the Discouraged

 By faith the harlot Rahab did not perish with those who did not believe, when she had received the spies with peace.

 a.
 By faith the harlot Rahab did not perish: Joshua 2 tells us of Rahab, who might seem an unusual example of faith.
-But her trust in God and willingness to identify with His people despite the cost is worthy of praise.
+Yet her willingness to become a traitor to the gods of Canaan and to identify with Yahweh with His people despite the cost is worthy of praise.

 b.
 When she had received the spies with peace: When the Hebrew spies came to Rahab, she declared He is God in heaven above and on earth beneath (Joshua 2:11).
 This was proof of her faith.
 It was not strong faith and it was not perfect faith, but her faith was commendable nonetheless.